Donald Trump May Replace Mike Pence With Nikki Haley, According To Steve Schmidt

 Schmidt’s comment comes just one day after Morning Joe host Joe Scarborough proposed a similar theory on Haley.
 Per Fox News, Scarborough said Haley’s book was not aimed at the general audience of “book buyers” but was written for an “audience of one,” suggesting she wrote it as an “audition.”

 Scarborough contrasted Haley’s book with Attorney General William Barr’s memo, which Lawfare reports he sent to the Department of Justice (DOJ) while he was the nominee for his current position.
-According to Scarborough, the memo — which addressed Robert Mueller’s investigation into obstruction of justice — was written for Trump and a major reason Barr is now Attorney General.
+According to Scarborough, the memo — which addressed Robert Mueller’s investigation into obstruction of justice — was written for Trump and a major reason Barr is now attorney general.

 “That’s exactly what this book is all about,” Scarborough said of Haley’s work, which was released today.

 As The Inquisitr reported, Haley recently used a CBS News broadcast to express her feelings on the impeachment probe into Trump.
-The former Governor of South Carolina compared the inquiry to the death penalty and suggested that there is nothing in the transcript of Trump’s call to Ukraine — which sparked the probe — that warrant’s impeachment.
+The former governor of South Carolina compared the inquiry to the death penalty and suggested that there is nothing in the transcript of Trump’s call to Ukraine — which sparked the probe — that warrants impeachment.

-Trump is accused of using foreign aid to pressure Ukraine’s president Volodymyr Zelensky into digging up dirt on Democratic presidential candidate Joe Biden and his son, Hunter.
+Trump is accused of using foreign aid to pressure Ukraine’s President Volodymyr Zelensky into digging up dirt on Democratic presidential candidate Joe Biden and his son, Hunter.